patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 --This is for deleting or dropping any table from the database.

-Drop table PURCHASES; -- If the end user wants to drop or delete any of the tables he could use the same sql just replace the table name.
+Drop table PURCHASES; -- If the end user wants to drop or delete any of the tables he could use the same SQL just replace the table name.

 --So here we have completed our CRUD operation for all required tables as well we have successfully run all queries in our database.
 --Here is the DDL (Data Definition Language) statement for creating the Customers table.